pgitweke/bikesharing/README.md

 # Overview of Project

-The purpose of this project was to analyze bikeshare data for the month of August from CitiBike in New York City to present it to investors who are interested in investing to the bikeshare program.
+The purpose of this project was to analyze bikeshare data for the month of August from CitiBike in New York City.
+This analysis will be presented to potential investors of the bikeshare program.
 Key points of focus include :

 - Identifying checkout times for users
 - Identifying checkout times by Gender